vmware/vic-product/docs/user_doc/vic_app_dev/using_volumes_with_vic.md

 To run a container that creates anonymous volumes and then removes those volumes at the end of its run, run `docker run --rm`.

 <pre>$ docker run --rm container1</pre>

-**IMPORTANT**: Do not use `docker run --rm` with vSphere Integrated Containers 1.3.0.
-Using `docker run --rm` with vSphere Integrated Containers 1.3.0 removes named volumes, resulting in data loss.
-In vSphere Integrated Containers 1.3.1 only anonymous volumes are removed.